edawson/gram/model.md

 Column 7 is a GFA-style ordered path (a comma-separated list of nodes and orientations) describing where the read maps to the graph.

-Column 8 is a comma-separated list of CIGAR strings (or overlaps) that detail how a read aligns to each of the nodes in its ordered path.
+Column 8 is a comma-separated list of CS tag strings (or overlaps) that detail how a read aligns to each of the nodes in its ordered path.

 Columns 9 and above describe SAM-style tags in the 'tagName:tagType:tagValue' format.